-Evertiq - New Quality Manager takes te helm at EMS
+Evertiq - New Quality Manager takes the lead at EMSh

 Electronics Production | November 29, 2018

-New Quality Manager takes te helm at EMS
+New Quality Manager takes the lead at EMSh

 UK-based Electronic Manufacturing Solutions Limited (EMS), announces that it has appointed Robert Goodney as Quality Manager.